harishsarmav/harishsarma_v/aboutme.md

 ## 🎯 My Learning Journey

-- **Swimming**: Recently took up swimming as part of my fitness routine.
+- **Swimming**: Recently took up swimming as part of my fitness routine on 17th oct 2024.
   _It's been 7 days, and I'm already hooked!_
 - **AI & Python**: Dedicating time to improving my AI and Python programming skills.
   _Learning is a lifelong adventure!_